MeghaShyam26/covid-slot-notifier/README.md

     - Enter the age you are looking for in line 12
     - Enter the slot number you are looking for in line 16
     - Enter the pincode required in the array in line 20 and append more if required
-    - Enter the number of days you want to check for starting from today in line 32
+    - Enter the number of days you want to check for starting from today in line 26
+    - Enter the peak hours where generally the slots release is expected in line 36 for start and 38 for end time in 24 hour format
+    - If you want hit the url with less sleep time than mentioned then update the line 30 for peak time and 33 for non peak time
 - Navigate to app.py
-    - Enter a valid 'to' address in line 62
+    - Enter a valid 'to' address in line 88
     - If the mail has to be sent to more than 1 then copy the line and paste it below and change the 'to' address
-    - Change the port number if required in line 92
+    - Change the port number if required in line 120
 - Run the server
     - Go to the root directory of this folder where app.py is present and run this command
     ```